 With the passage of Proposition 30 in November 2012 and a more robust economy, the fragility that the State budget had exhibited in the past has eased.
-The District is mindful that the Proposition 30 is temporary; in that, the sales tax increase sunsets in 2016 and the income tax increase sunsets in 2018 and has planned accordingly.
-With the passage of Proposition 55 in November 2016 certain provisions of Proposition 30 will be extended through 2030, which will secure funding of at least \$100 per FTES for the District.
-The Fiscal Year 2018-2019 State budget continues to provide categorical resources such as Full-Time Faculty Hiring, Strong Workforce, Student Equity & Achievement (formerly known as Student Success and Support, Basic Skills, and Student Equity), and other restricted resources.
+The District is mindful that Proposition 30 is temporary; in that the sales tax increase sunset in 2016 and the income tax increase sunset in 2018 and has planned accordingly.
+With the passage of Proposition 55 in November 2016, certain provisions of Proposition 30 will be extended through 2030, which will secure funding of at least \$100 per FTES for the District.
+The Fiscal Year 2019-2020 State budget continues to provide categorical resources such as Full-Time Faculty Hiring, Strong Workforce, Student Equity & Achievement (formerly known as Student Success and Support, Basic Skills, and Student Equity), and other restricted resources.
 Although direct State funding has not been provided for the increased costs associated with CalSTRS and CalPERS, the District has included these increases in its budget projections and intends to fund these increases with excess property tax revenues.

 At the local level, the District has experienced a significant increase in its health and welfare costs and has joined a Joint Powers Authority effective Fiscal Year 2018-2019 to mitigate these cost escalations.
-The District is also planning for the imposition of the Cadillac Tax associated with the Affordable Healthcare Act effective Fiscal Year 2021-2022.
-To mitigate these cost increases, the District's property tax receipts continue to exceed expectations due to the continued robust housing market in the Silicon Valley.
-After a few years of decline, the District's assessed valuation increased 8.2% in Fiscal Year 2013-2014, 7% in Fiscal Year 2014-2015, 6.3% in Fiscal Year 2015-2016, 4% in Fiscal Year 2016-2017, 2.6% in Fiscal Year 2017-2018, 3.8% in Fiscal Year 2018-2019, and the roll-in-progress for Fiscal Year 2019-2020 indicates an increase of 3.3%.
-As a result of these increases and the dissolution of redevelopment agencies, the District realized a 12.4% increase in local property taxes in Fiscal Year 2013-2014, a 6.5% increase in Fiscal Year 2014-2015, a 6.6% increase in Fiscal Year 2015-2016, a 7% increase in Fiscal Year 2016-2017, an 8.21% increase in Fiscal Year 2017-2018, and is currently estimated to receive an increase of 3.3% in Fiscal Year 2018-2019; however, will likely end higher than 3.3% as subsequent data points received from Santa Clara tend to trend upwards throughout the year.
+The District is also planning for the proposed imposition of the Cadillac Tax associated with the Affordable Healthcare Act effective Fiscal Year 2021-2022.
+To mitigate these cost increases, the District's believes that local property tax receipts will continue to exceed expectations due to the robust housing market in the Silicon Valley.
+After a few years of decline, the District's assessed valuation increased 8.2% in Fiscal Year 2013-2014, 7% in Fiscal Year 2014-2015, 6.3% in Fiscal Year 2015-2016, 6.9% in Fiscal Year 2016-2017, 6.9% in Fiscal Year 2017-2018, 6.5% in Fiscal Year 2018-2019, and the roll-inprogress for Fiscal Year 2019-2020 indicates an increase of 7.6%.
+As a result of these increases and the dissolution of redevelopment agencies, the District realized an 8.47% increase in local property taxes (exclusive of one-time RDA liquidations) in Fiscal Year 2013-2014, a 10.28% increase in Fiscal Year 2014-2015, a 6.57% increase in Fiscal Year 2015-2016, a 6.18% increase in Fiscal Year 2016-2017, an 8.86% increase in Fiscal Year 2017-2018, a 5.87% increase in Fiscal Year 2018-2019. and is currently estimated to receive an increase of 3.25% in Fiscal Year 2019-2020; however, will likely end higher than 3.25% as subsequent data points received from Santa Clara tend to trend upwards throughout the year.
 As a result, the District continues to be in basic aid (community funded) status, whereby the District's local revenues exceed the State's computational revenue entitlement.
 Accordingly, the student-centered funding formula, which changes the methodology upon which the State allocates general apportionment dollars does not impact the District.
-Local property tax receipts remain the main revenue driver for basic aid districts and the District's property taxes are projected to continue to grow significantly over the next decade as the San Jose Redevelopment Agency and the Milpitas Redevelopment Agency winds down; thereby, redirecting property tax receipts to the District.
+Local property tax receipts remain the main revenue driver for basic aid districts and the District's property taxes are projected to continue to grow significantly over the next decade as the San Jose Redevelopment Agency and the Milpitas Redevelopment Agency wind down; thereby redirecting property tax receipts to the District.
 The District is conservatively projecting a 3.5% increase in the subsequent fiscal years for its budget planning and will continue to closely monitor local property tax receipts.
-The District has also entered into an exclusive negotiation agreement with the intent of entering into a long-term land lease with a developer to develop surplus acreage owned by the District with the goal of generating millions of dollars in unrestricted funds to support the educational mission of the District and specific student success outcomes established by the State of California and the District's Board of Trustees.